What is nutrition coaching and why do we even need it?

 Where did it all go wrong?

 Over the years these experiences, tales and success stories have been twisted, warped and added to.
-The internet has help deliver thousands of new theories about human nutrition to people who had no access to this information previously.
+The internet has help deliver thousands of new “studies” on human nutrition to people who had no access to this information previously.

-In their quest to keep up with the internet, traditional media (newspapers and TV) generally repeat these complicated messages with a revolving focus point and replay variations on a theme to suit their readership and viewers.
+In their quest to keep up with the internet, traditional media (newspapers and TV) generally repeat these complicated messages with a “reader-interest” focus point and replay variations on a theme to suit their readership and viewers.
 Or the latest fad product.
+For which they are paid in advertising revenue.
+Mmm.
+Not good.

 A quick search on Amazon reveals 230,000 different diet books.
 Google “how to eat healthily” and you get 3,570,000 returns.